 Oxidative Stress, Free-Radicals and Workout Recovery

-Free radicals, then, are molecules with odd numbers of electrons that can damage the muscles and prevent fat-loss.
+Free radicals, then, are molecules with odd numbers of electrons that can damage the muscles and disrupt fat metabolism.
 Their release is caused by physical and mental stress.

 You see, intense exercise can cause physical and mental stress, which can cause the release of too many free radicals.
 This can increase oxidative stress, causing possible damage to the cells and preventing fat loss.